thousandeyes/kilopass/README.md

 Same as mode 1, but 12 total characters.

+### Mode 5

+Same as mode 1, but 8 total characters.

+### Mode 9

+This is a stub indicating that you are manually supplying the password.

 ## License

 This is released under the [Unlicense](http://unlicense.org/), into the public domain.